effector/effector/website/client/blog/yyyy-mm-dd-Custom-i18n-solution-with-effector.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-Thereafter whe should to subscribe our stores to this events
+Thereafter wee should subscribe our stores to this events

 <!--DOCUSAURUS_CODE_TABS-->